How To Check Your Business Credit Score & Ratings

 • Return the forms to the agency and wait for their report.

 To speed up the process, check if the agency has an online or e-mail-based form.
-Also, keep in mind that agencies have a widely varying price range to check business credit ratings and issue a report.
+Also, keep in mind that agencies have a wide-ranging price range for checking business credit ratings and issuing a report.

 The Business Credit Report

-While business credit is just as important as personal credit, the report may look a little different.
+While business credit is just as important as personal credit, the report may appear slightly different.
 The business credit ranking system uses a more concise scale than personal credit, numbered from 1 to 100.

-A “good” business credit score is considered to be anything between 80 and 100, and just like personal credit the lower this number gets the lower number means more risk for businesses to consider when offering goods or services in good faith that they will be promptly compensated.
+A “good” business credit score is considered to be anything between 80 and 100.
+Just like personal credit, the lower this number gets, the higher the risk for businesses to consider when offering goods or services in good faith that they will be promptly compensated.

-There are only 2 means of raising your business credit score:
+There are only two means of raising your business credit score:

 • Promptly Pay Off Loans & Other Business Invoices